TrellixVulnTeam/swahilipython_SCMU/Doc/library/dummy_threading.rst

 It was meant to be imported when the :mod:`_thread` module was not provided on a platform.

-Be careful to not use this module where deadlock might occur from a thread being created that blocks waiting for another thread to be created.
+Be careful to not use this module where deadlock might occur kutoka a thread being created that blocks waiting for another thread to be created.
 This often occurs with blocking I/O.